nothings/stb/tests/oversample/README.md

 ## Benefits of oversampling

+Oversampling is a mechanism for improving subpixel rendering of characters.

 Improving subpixel has a few benefits:

 * Text can remain sharper while still being sub-pixel positioned for better kerning